navapbc/template-application-rails/README.md

 ## Features

 - [U.S. Web Design System](https://designsystem.digital.gov/) for themeable styling and a set of common components
-- Integration with AWS services, including
+- Integration with AWS services, including:
   - Database integration with AWS RDS Postgresql using UUIDs
   - Active Storage configuration with AWS S3
   - Action Mailer configuration with AWS SES